vartulzeroshieldai/Threat-Shield/README.md

 #### Hypothetical User Scenario

 > **Jane**, DevSecOps Lead, pushes a new release to the MCP repo.
 Threat Shield automatically kicks off a scan.
 Within minutes, Jane sees 13 new findings—two critical SQL injection issues, several failed PCI controls, and a high-risk secrets leak.
-The LLM-generated explanations help her prioritize fixes, and she exports a **compliance** report for the next audit.
+The **AI**-generated explanations help her prioritize fixes, and she exports a **compliance** report for the next audit.

 ---